sambhavsaxena/dopeshit/README.md

 # shell-utilities
-very basic set of utilities for linux users, this one to toggle your keyboard for cleaning purposes.
+very basic set of utilities for linux users, this one to toggle your keyboard before cleaning.

 ![test](test.gif)